nihilistau/ChatAI-DataLab/PROJECT_OVERVIEW.md

 1. **Secrets management**: Store API keys in repo-local `.env` files that FastAPI and notebooks consume via `python-dotenv`.
 Never commit secrets; production deployments should source them from managed vaults (Azure Key Vault, AWS Secrets Manager, etc.).
 2. **Test + notebook parity**: `chatai/backend/tests` and `datalab/tests` provide regression coverage for the recorder payload, FastAPI schema validation, metrics helpers, and Papermill notebooks.
 Extend these suites before modifying public endpoints or notebook contracts.
-3. **Observability hooks**: Structured logging, the Search Toolkit presets, and `logs/search-history.jsonl` form the baseline telemetry story.
-Invoke `Get-SearchHistory` or the LabControl search proxy to audit repo hygiene before every milestone cut.
+3. **Observability hooks**: Structured logging, the Search Toolkit presets, and the new `data/search_telemetry.db` (hydrated from `logs/search-history.jsonl`) form the baseline telemetry story.
+Run `Update-LabSearchTelemetry` (or the LabControl `-RunSearchTelemetryIngestion` flag) plus `Get-SearchHistory` before every milestone cut so Ops Deck widgets can trend hygiene sweeps.
 4. **Change documentation**: Every shipped addition must (a) add a dated entry to the “Expanded Functionality” table above, (b) append a record to `docs/GOALS_AND_ACHIEVEMENTS.md`, and (c) update relevant tags/configs.
 Ideas that are not yet implemented stay out of this file.

 With the framework baseline locked, this overview now functions as the source of truth for what is production-ready.
 Treat any future edits as release notes for implemented work only.